ChaitanyaKumar1508/NanoDegree-DataScience/Capstone-Project/Sparkify-customers/README.md

 ## Result

-Gradient Boosted Tree Classifier performs the best on the dataset provided which provides a F1 score of 0.9067.
+Random Forest performs the best on the dataset provided which provides a F1 score of 66.3%.